bottledcode/mailing-list/README.md

 2. Wait for GitHub Actions to build the production version
 3. Update `k8s-manifest.yaml` with the current commit hash
 4. Apply the manifest to the Kubernetes cluster

+### License

+This tool is licensed to Robert Landers, all rights reserved.
+You ARE NOT allowed to use it for any purpose beyond your own research and personal use.